OpenHFT/RFC/Chronicle/Map/Remote/Subscription/map-events-unsubscribe.md

 ### Unsubscribe to Map Events
-Sets up a subscription to listen to map events Then unsubscribes and demonstrates that further puts dont tigger  events.
+Sets up a subscription to listen to map events Then unsubscribes and demonstrates that further puts dont trigger  events.

 sends: